eahrold/MunkiMenu/README.md

 It uses NSXPC to communicate between the main app and the helper app so this will only run on 10.8 or greater.

-It uses SMJobBless to install the helper app so if building this yourself you will need to adjust the Code Signing components.
-Please refer to [https://developer.apple.com/library/mac/samplecode/SMJobBless/Listings/ReadMe_txt.html  Apple's SMJobBless example code]
+It uses SMJobBless to install the helper app and by default will prompt the user for authorization as admin.

+Using SMJobBless also means that  if building this yourself you will need a valid Code Signing Identity and make adjustments to the App, Helper App and their info.plists respectivly.
+Please refer to [Apple's SMJobBless example code](https://developer.apple.com/library/mac/samplecode/SMJobBless/Listings/ReadMe_txt.html  ) for more information.

-however if you want to install this in a way that will not require user interaction (i.e using munki) you can do one of two things.
+If you want to install this in a way that will not require user interaction (i.e using munki) you can do one of two things.

-1. Create a copy-file dmg with only the MunkiMenu.app and add this Post-Install script  to the munki pkginfo
+1. (Prefered) Create a copy-file dmg with only the MunkiMenu.app and add this Post-Install script  to the munki pkginfo

 ```
 #!/usr/bin/python